RoboCupAtHomeJP/iHR2024_challenge_winter/rules/ALL/sg_en.md

 ### Storing Phase

-1. **Navigation:** The robot moves to the `testing location` when the arena door is open, and goes towards the table where the objects are placed.
+1. **Navigation**: The robot moves to the `testing location` when the arena door is open, and goes towards the table where the objects are placed.
 2. **Detection**: The robot detects and announce the object to be grasped.
 3. **Picking**: The robot picks up the object which was previously announced during the `detection` section.
 4. **Sorting**: The robot moves towards the cabinet, and finds the location to be placed.
 In this case, the robot needs to reason why that location was selected.